MiniWalls/Bouncy-Battle/README.md

 - Player control, shooting, death and respawning
 - Per team scoring system to determine winner
 - UI for game menu to leave match and in game scoreboard
-- Character animations and trails
+- Character animations and ball trails

 Some features we are missing include
 - Maps, only one map made was added to the map selection